jamf/DEPNotify-Starter/.github/ISSUE_TEMPLATE/issue-and-bug-report.md

 ---
 name: Issue and Bug report
-about: Create a report to help with an issue  us improve
+about: Create a ticket to get help or report a bug

 ---